-Most manufacturers are not really choosing between two separate worlds.
+The portal-versus-ecommerce distinction is useful for B2B manufacturers, but it is only a starting point.
+In reality, digital commerce sits on a spectrum: from order-management portals on one end to persuasion-driven ecommerce on the other.
+Most manufacturers are not choosing between two separate worlds.
 They are choosing where they want to land on that spectrum.

 A helpful way to picture this is the customer service desk at Walmart.

 For many manufacturers, digital interactions look exactly like that.
 Customers already know what they need.
-They’ve negotiated pricing and have a repeat buying pattern.
-They aren’t looking to be marketed to.
-They’re looking to get a job done.
+They have negotiated pricing and repeat buying patterns.
+They are not looking to be marketed to.
+They are looking to get a job done.

-The goal here isn’t to create a high-conversion storefront for anonymous traffic.
-It’s to make life easier for existing customers, dealers, and internal teams who need answers fast.
+The goal here is not to create a high-conversion storefront for anonymous traffic.
+It is to make life easier for existing customers, dealers, and internal teams who need answers fast.

 Moving toward ecommerce: selling and persuasion